Table of contents

 We’ve had better food on the streets and sidewalks than in restaurants.
 Remember: eating from outside vendors will always require cash!
 Typically haggling is not required, because most meals will cost between 30K and 50K VND.

-The ground rule is that for anything that does not have a marked price, haggling is welcomed and required.
+The ground rule in much of Southeast Asia and especially in Vietnam is that for anything that does not have a marked price, haggling is welcomed and required.
 This will be how it goes when you’re shopping for knock-off jackets, clothes or souvenirs like jewelry, and no prices are marked.
+It can also work in open-air city markets where you’d buy some food.

 For whatever price the shop owner quotes, ask down first to a third of that.
 You will probably meet at some price in the middle if you both persist.
 We had mixed reviews of doing this for things like fruit versus clothing.